grimme-lab/qc2-teaching/doc/scf.rst

 the density or wavefunction, beside the nuclear repulsion energy correction terms like dispersion are often calculated along with the nuclear repulsion energy.
-It is strongly recommended to perform such calculations before starting with the self consistent field procedure, since an error afterwards can ruin an expensive calculation.
+It is strongly recommended to perform such calculations before starting with the self-consistent field procedure, since an error afterward can ruin an expensive calculation.

 Basis set setup
 ~~~~~~~~~~~~~~~

 This Hartree-Fock program will use contracted Gaussian-type orbitals to
 expand the molecular orbitals in atomic orbitals.
-We will use a STO-6G basis set, *i.e.* we use the best representation of a
+We will use an STO-6G basis set, *i.e.* we use the best representation of a
 Slater-type orbital by six primitive Gaussian-type orbitals.

 This is the first time you will use an external library function, therefore
 we will clarify to you how to read and use an ``interface``.
-In your program you will call a provided ``subroutine`` to perform
+In your program, you will call a provided ``subroutine`` to perform
 the expansion from the Slater orbital to six primitive Gaussian-type orbitals.

 The final call in your program might look somewhat similar to this: